2013 NEAFL season

-The 2013 NEAFL season was the third season of the North East Australian Football League (NEAFL).
+The 2013 NEAFL season was the third season of the North East Australian Football League (NEAFL) in Australia.
 The Brisbane Lions reserves were the premiers for the season after they defeated the Sydney Swans reserves by 8 points in the Grand Final.

 League structure

 The league is split into two divisions called the Northern Conference and the Eastern Conference.
 The two teams who win their respective Conference finals series meet in the Grand Final.